In safe paws

 Who we are

-Dogs Trust Ireland is a Charity registered in the Republic of Ireland with the Charities Regulatory Authority (CRA).
+Dogs Trust CLG is a Charity registered in the Republic of Ireland with the Charities Regulatory Authority (CRA).
 (Registered Charity Number 20057978)

 How can you contact us?

 Address: Dogs Trust Ashbourne Road Finglas Dublin 11

 Lo Call 1890 25 29 28 (Option 3)

 Email: [email protected]

 What do we do?
 The mission of Dogs Trust is to bring about the day when all dogs can enjoy a happy life, free from the threat of unnecessary destruction.
 We commit to being accountable and transparent so that donors and prospective donors, volunteers, and anyone who uses our services can have full confidence in Dogs Trust.

 Who do we process data about?
 Dogs Trust processes personal data about people who help us fulfil our mission including: